redox-os/book/src/build-system-reference.md

 ### Recipe

-- `make f.recipe-name` - Download the recipe source
+- `make f.recipe-name` (abbreviation of `fetch`) - Download one or multiple recipe sources
-- `make r.recipe-name` - Build a single recipe, checking if the recipe source has changed, and creating the executable, etc. e.g. `make r.games` (you can't use this command to replace the `make all`, `make fstools` and `make prefix` commands because it don't trigger them, make sure to run them before to avoid errors)
+- `make r.recipe-name` (abbreviation of `repo`) - Build one or multiple recipes, checking if the recipe source has changed, and creating the executable, etc. e.g. `make r.games` (you can't use this command to replace the `make all`, `make fstools` and `make prefix` commands because it don't trigger them, make sure to run them before to avoid errors)

+  - Meta-packages need the `--with-package-deps` option, for example: `make r.meta-package,--with-package-deps`
-  The package is built even if it is not in your filesystem configuration.
+  - The recipe is built even if it's not in your filesystem configuration.

-  (This command will continue where you stopped the build process, it's useful to save time if you had a compilation error and patched a crate)
+  - This command will continue where you stopped the build process, it's useful to save time if you had a compilation error and patched a crate

-- `make p.recipe-name` - Install the recipe binaries to an existing Redox image
+- `make p.recipe-name` (abbreviation of `push`) - Install one or multiple recipe binaries to an existing Redox image
-- `make c.recipe-name` - Clean the recipe binaries.
+- `make c.recipe-name` (abbreviation of `clean`) - Clean one or multiple recipe binaries.
-- `make u.recipe-name` - Clean the recipe source code and binaries (**please backup or submit your source changes before the execution of this command**).
+- `make u.recipe-name` (abbreviation of `unfetch`) - Clean one or multiple recipe source code and binaries (**please backup or submit your source changes before the execution of this command**).
 - `make cr.recipe-name` - A shortcut for `make c.recipe r.recipe`
 - `make ur.recipe-name` - A shortcut for `make u.recipe r.recipe` (**please backup or submit your source changes before the execution of this command**).
 - `make rp.recipe-name` - A shortcut for `make r.recipe p.recipe`
 - `make crp.recipe-name` - A shortcut for `make c.recipe r.recipe p.recipe`
 - `make static_clean` - Clean all statically linked recipe binaries
 - `make repo_clean` - Clean all recipe binaries (alternative to `make c.--all`)
+- `make repo_clean_target` - Clean all recipe binaries compiled to the active CPU architecture (`ARCH=value` environment variable)
 - `make fetch_clean` - Clean all recipe binaries and sources (alternative to `make u.--all`)
 - `make x.--all` - Any recipe target (x) can be run in all recipes at `recipes` (like `make c.--all` which clean all recipe binaries, for example)
 - `make x.--category-folder-name` - Any recipe target (x) can be run in all recipes of some category folder at `recipes` (like `make u.--category-wip` which clean all recipe sources and binaries from the `wip` folder, for example), if you need to use a sub-category use `--category-folder-name/subfolder`